inventage/matomo-autologin-plugin/README.md

 * Install it via the Matomo Marketplace.
 * Put the php files and the plugin.json file in /plugins/AutoLogin and activate it in the Matomo's system settings.

+## Known issue
+A random secure password is set for each automatically registered user.
+This means that automatically registered SuperUsers will not be able to make changes to system settings unless they manually change their password.
+Alternatively, disabling password confirmation for system settings changes would be another solution: https://forum.matomo.org/t/how-to-disable-confirmpassword-feature/49834/3

 ## License
 MIT